nep-pack/NonlinearEigenproblems.jl/docs/src/index.md

 tolerance for iteration termination.
 Type `?mslp` for more information about this method.

-# A model of neuron
+# A model of a neuron

 The following (delay) differential equation models a neuron
 ```math